• Skip to primary navigation

 Instructions

-• Bake for 22-26 minutes until the tops look crinkled and a toothpick centered in the middle comes out slightly dirty.
-Don't overbake them or they are getting cakey.
-I baked mine for exactly 25 minutes.
+• Bake for 22-26 minutes until the tops look crinkly and a toothpick inserted in the center comes out slightly dirty.
+Do not overbake them or they will become cakey.
 Remove from the oven and let cool for 10 minutes.
-Then carefully remove from pan and transfer to a wire rack and let cool completely before frosting.
+Then remove from the pan and transfer to a wire rack and allow to cool completely before frosting.

 Notes